Certainty Blog

 Consumer Protection and Fair Business Practices

-Consumer rights laws are strengthened because the Omnibus Package builds on previous directives that improve transparency and fairness in business-to-consumer relationships.
-Companies must ensure their marketing, pricing, and contractual practices align with these enhanced consumer protection measures.
+Consumer rights laws are strengthened by the Omnibus Package, which builds on prior directives to improve transparency and fairness in business-to-consumer relationships.
+Companies must ensure their marketing, pricing, and contractual practices align with these enhanced consumer protection measures — particularly as sustainability claims come under heightened greenwashing scrutiny from EU regulators.

 Stronger Enforcement of EU Regulations

 A most notable aspect of the Omnibus Package is its emphasis on enforcement.
-The European Parliament and other regulatory bodies will have higher investigative authority over compliance breaches, impose penalties, and ensure that businesses meet their obligations under EU law.
+The European Parliament and national regulatory bodies will have expanded investigative authority over compliance breaches, the power to impose significant penalties, and clearer mandates to ensure that businesses meet their obligations — including those under CSDDD’s civil liability provisions.
+This enforcement emphasis makes preparation, not just compliance, a strategic imperative.

 Supply Chain & ESG Compliance Integration

-The Omnibus Package aligns Environmental, Social, and Governance (ESG) reporting and supply chain due diligence with broader EU taxonomy standards.
-Companies must integrate these compliance areas into a cohesive strategy to meet evolving expectations in sustainable finance, climate change, and decarbonisation.
+The Omnibus Package aligns ESG reporting and supply chain due diligence with broader EU taxonomy standards, reinforcing the integration of environmental, social, and governance considerations into a coherent compliance strategy.
+Companies must integrate these compliance areas — CSDDD, CSRD, LkSG, and EU taxonomy requirements — into a cohesive program that meets evolving expectations in sustainable finance, climate transition, and supply chain decarbonization.

 What Businesses Need to Do to Prepare for the Omnibus Package